Migrate away from Encore

 and can be set to arbitrary values.
 The SQL database and SQL server information is used to configure how Encore connects to SQL databases,

-and should be configured according to your own infrastructure setup.
+and should be configured according to your infrastructure setup.

 We're working every single day on making it even easier to start, and stop, using Encore.
-If you have specific concerns or questions, we'd love to hear from you!
+If you have specific concerns, questions, or requirements, we'd love to hear from you!